Hiring and Retaining Remote Employees For Your Accounting Firm (w/ Jeremy Calhoon, RobertHalf)

 – Jeremy Calhoon

-Employees are being wooed by fully remote or hybrid opportunities offered by other firms.
+Employees are being wooed by fully remote or hybrid opportunities offered by other virtual accounting firms.
 Consider how your firm can adjust to this very important need.
 Do you need to invest in a software solution to keep track of your team, client work, and projects?

 Financial Cents allows your team to work collaboratively by helping you to see what projects are being handled by who and the status of projects.
 You can also assign tasks and ensure that everyone is on the same page.